127) The True God-Man Alliance Defeats Giants

 And the people of Bethchorin saw at a distance the blood flowing from the city of Gaash, and said, Surely this is the work of the Hebrews, for they are still carrying on war in all the cities of the Amorites.
 And those people hastened each took his weapons of war, and they cried out to all the inhabitants of Bethchorin, who also girt on their weapons of war to go and fight with the sons of Jacob.

 And all the inhabitants of Bethchorin were mighty men, one of them would not flee from before a thousand men, and they fought on that night upon the castle, and their shouts were heard on that night from afar, and the earth quaked at their shouting.
 And all the sons of Jacob were afraid of those men, as they were not accustomed to fight in the dark, and they were greatly confounded, and the sons of Jacob cried unto the Lord, saying, Give help to us O Lord, deliver us that we may not die by the hands of these uncircumcised men.
 And the Lord hearkened to the voice of the sons of Jacob, and the Lord caused great terror and confusion to seize the people of Bethchorin, and they fought amongst themselves the whole night, one man with his brother, and the other with his neighbor, and the whole earth shook at their voice, for they were powerful above all the people of the earth.
-And all the inhabitants of the cities of the Canaanites, the Hittites, the Amorites, the Hivites and all the kings of Canaan, and also those who were on the other side of the Jordan, heard the noise of the shouting on that night.
-And they said, Surely these are the battles of the Hebrews who are fighting against the seven cities, who came nigh unto them; and who can stand against those Hebrews?

 And the sixth day appeared, and all the inhabitants of Canaan saw at a distance all the people of Bethchorin lying dead and strewed about as the carcasses of lambs and goats.

-And the king of Hebron sat with his captains before Jacob and his sons and said unto Jacob, I beseech thee my lord, all the kings of the Canaanites have this day come to make peace with you, and they all came before the sons of Jacob, with presents in their hands for Jacob and his sons, and bowed down to them to the ground, and these kings sat before Jacob and his sons, and they spoke unto them, saying, we have come unto you to form a treaty of peace between us, and now therefore contract with us a covenant of peace and truth, that you will not meddle with us, inasmuch as we have not meddled with you.
+And the kings of the Canaanites resolved to make peace with the sons of Jacob.
+And the number of kings that came to Hebron, to make peace with the sons of Jacob, was twenty-one kings, and they all came before the sons of Jacob, with presents in their hands for Jacob and his sons, and bowed down to them to the ground, saying, we have come unto you to form a treaty of peace between us, and now therefore contract with us a covenant of peace and truth, that you will not meddle with us, inasmuch as we have not meddled with you.
 And the sons of Jacob made them tributary from that day forward and they sent or brought them many gifts in those days – in acknowledgement of the protection that the Hebrews provided from other warring nations.

-And these kings then urged the sons of Jacob and begged of them to return all the spoil they had captured from the seven cities of the [giant] Amorites, and the sons of Jacob did so, and they returned all that they had captured, the women, the little ones, the cattle and all the spoil which they had taken, and they sent them off, and they went away each to his city and there was peace from that day forward between the sons of Jacob and the kings of the [giant] Canaanites, until the children of Israel came to inherit the land of Canaan – no empire building, but a commonwealth of nations.
+and there was peace from that day forward between the sons of Jacob and the kings of the [giant] Canaanites, until the children of Israel came to inherit the land of Canaan – no empire building, but a commonwealth of nations.